psyco315/Snake-Game/README.md

 # Snake-Game
-A snake game developed in React
+A snake game developed in React using HTML, CSS and JavaScript